Nat-Stephenson/Info.Page.Draft/content/_index.md

 ![Demand and Capacity Model](/D&CInfograph.png)

-**Transparent and Open Source**
-The model codebase, documentation, and quality assurance are are all available on GitHub.
+**Transparent and Open Source:** *The model codebase, documentation, and quality assurance are are all available on GitHub.*